oomlout/oomlout_oomp_builder/navigation/hardware/bearing/5200_series/5203_size/17_mm_id_40_mm_od_17.4_mm_depth/part/readme.md

-# Hardware Bearing 5200 Series 5203 Size 17 mm Id 40 mm Od 17.4 mm Depth
+# Hardware Bearing 5200 Series 5203 Size 17 mm ID 40 mm OD 17.4 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base